"Please tell me your plan includes six cherries!" Elyse smirked.

 "To draw a psychological profile," Elyse said, nodding.
 "Kind of like your statement about people having to 'fit in' to be hired."

 "Yes.
-We've been a bit less stringent on that and I think we need to return to the old ways.
-The problem is, it will certainly conflict with Jamie's vision of how we should do things.
+We've been a bit less stringent on that, and I think we need to return to the old ways.
+The problem is, doing so will certainly conflict with Jamie's vision of how we should do things.
 He's already told us not to invite any new employees to the Rap Sessions.
 And I know he'd prefer I told Cèlia and Kajri to stay away, not to mention Terry and Penny."

 "It sounds like you want to actually interview instead of just veto."